ergon/airlock-helm-charts/charts/microgateway/README.md

 ```

 ## Environment Variables
-With the Helm Chart environment variables can be set.
+With the Helm chart environment variables can be set.
 These can then be used in the DSL configuration.
 Below is an example of how to set environment variables and then use them in the DSL.